alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Internet access

-Tier 2 and above Environments have no access to the internet, other than inbound through the access connection
+Tier 2 and above Environments have no access to the internet, other than inbound through the access connection.

-Tier 0 and Tier 1 Environments have access to the internet.
+Tier 0 and Tier 1 Environments have access to the open internet.

 ### Software ingress

-For Tier 3, additional software or virtual machines arriving through the software ingress process must be reviewed an signed off by the Investigator and Referee before it can be accessed inside the Environment (with the exception of pre-approved virtual machines or package mirrors).
+For Tier 3, additional software or virtual machines arriving through the software ingress process must be reviewed and signed off by the Investigator and Referee before they can be accessed inside the Environment (with the exception of pre-approved virtual machines or package mirrors).

-For Tier 2, additional software or virtual machines requested by Researchers do not require review anord sign off by anyone else, but must arrive through the software ingress process.
+For Tier 2, additional software or virtual machines requested by Researchers do not require review and/or sign off by anyone else, but must arrive through the software ingress process.

 For Tier 0 and Tier 1, users should be able to install software directly into the Environment (in user space) from the open internet.